BartZarzecki93/titanic/README.md

 ```
 If app is running correctly go to Insomnia and create new POST request.

-Make sure that you will put "http://localhost:5000/predict" as url.
+Make sure that you will put "http://localhost:5000/predict" as url. (port 5000 is a default port,
+if you need to change the port number to other one)

 Copy data from titanic/data/test_data_api/test.json and use JSON section to post that data.